-- RG 105.86 You can also use the ASIC Training Register to find: - (a) an authorised assessor to conduct a self-assessment; - (b) a relevant short industry course; or - (c) a relevant industry-specific or product-specific qualification. - RG 105.87 However, you are not limited to the short courses and industry-specific or product-specific qualifications listed on the ASIC Training Register. - RG 105.88 The courses listed on the ASIC Training Register are more suited to responsible managers whose role relates to the provision of financial product advice.
-You can rely on these courses for responsible managers whose role relates to the provision of other financial services.
+- RG 105.85 The ASIC Training Register gives an indication of some training providers that may have continued (since 24 September 2012) to provide: - (a) individual assessments (under Option 2); - (b) a relevant short industry course; or - (c) a relevant industry-specific or product-specific qualification. - RG 105.86 Given the content is no longer current, you are not limited to the guidance for short courses and industry-specific or product-specific qualifications listed on the ASIC Training Register.
 However, you need to be able to demonstrate the relevance of the course to your responsible manager's role.